Cravath, Swaine & Moore LLP Logo

 Appellate

-Mr. Earnhardt has extensive appellate experience across a range of practice areas, having led appeals in the U.S. Supreme Court, the U.S. Court of Appeals for the Second, Third, Sixth and Ninth Circuits, as well as the Supreme Courts of Delaware, Kentucky and South Carolina.
+Mr. Earnhardt has extensive appellate experience across a range of practice areas, having led appeals in the U.S. Supreme Court, the U.S. Court of Appeals for the Second, Third, Sixth, Ninth and Federal Circuits, as well as the Supreme Courts of Delaware, Kentucky and South Carolina.

 Pro Bono Matters